dinhomathias/Amc/Where-to-host-Telegram-Bots.md

 Look at [[Hosting your bot|Hosting-your-bot]] if you've decided to get a server.

+#### ⚠️ Note

+The linked articles/blog posts on how to use PTB with the different providers are

+* usually written for a specific (range of) versions of `python-telegram-bot` and may not be compatible with the version that you are using
+* not written or maintained by the PTB dev team.

+When in doubt, please check the official PTB resoruces.

 ### Cloud
 * [Amazon Web Services](https://aws.amazon.com/)
     * [Running a Python Telegram Bot on AWS Serverless (Lambda) for PTB v13.x](https://github.com/jojo786/Sample-Python-Telegram-Bot-AWS-Serverless)